petertornstrand/drupal_cron_monitor/README.md

 ## Files
 - `cron_monitor.sh` — main script.
 Make it executable and run it from the project root.
-- `monitor.sh` — example runner that sets variables inline and runs the monitor (optional).
+- `monitor.example.sh` — example runner that sets variables inline and runs the monitor (optional).

 ## Prerequisites